5 reasons why I'm in favour of The Tick

 And yes, you might pay a little more at the supermarket.
 For instance, a 500g tub of Dairy Farmers Low Fat Cottage Cheese with the Tick costs $4.98.
 A tub of Coles Lite Creamed Cottage Cheese with no Tick is only $4.29 (but it’s a home brand as well).

 Q3.
-How do snack foods/processed foods get a Tick?
+How do snack foods get a Tick?

 A: They meet the limits for that category.
-So they’ve been re-formulated to have less saturated or trans fat, less fat, little salt and possibly more fibre or calcium or whole grains.
+They’ve been re-formulated to have less saturated or trans fat, less fat, little salt and possibly more fibre or calcium or whole grains.
 Maybe they are high in one key ingredient like bran or berries.
-Usually these foods have no colours or preservatives but this is not a Tick requirement, parents seek it.

 Foods don’t have to be fresh to get the Tick.
 Cereals and muesli bars come under criticism for looking too “processed” but in reality they’re ok for saturated fat - and that’s what’s being measured.